Getting Paid: The Complete Guide for Freelancers & Contractors

 When evaluating processors, consider transaction fees, deposit timing, international capabilities, and integration with your existing invoicing workflow.
 The cheapest option isn’t always the best if it complicates your payment process.

-While digital payments dominate modern freelancing, some situations still call for traditional payment methods.
+While digital payments are the preferred method of getting paid as a freelancer, some situations still call for traditional payment methods.

 Cash